Skip to Content

 When you hire me as your manslaughter criminal attorney in Rhode Island, you benefit from a defense that is strategic, compassionate, and designed to withstand intense prosecutorial scrutiny.
 I represent clients facing both voluntary and involuntary manslaughter charges under Rhode Island General Laws § 11-23-1, handling everything from forensic review to courtroom advocacy.
 Each phase is tailored to your case, always keeping your specific needs front and center.

-Here’s what you can expect from my representation as a manslaughter defense attorney in Rhode Island:
+Here’s what you can expect from my representation after a manslaughter accusation in RI:

 • All-angles case analysis: I review police investigations, witness statements, and forensic evidence to identify opportunities to challenge the prosecution's case.